I’m out of milk; honey, will you settle for me?

 In hopes that a suitor will find them just right.

-But deals go sour; the pretenders are cold and sly,
+But deals go sour; the pretenders grow cold and sly,

 While hope turns bitter in the fading summer sky.